kgisl/pythonFDP/notes/cs3003-unit4.md

 ## List Methods and Operations

 The following table has been created by **_clustering_** multiple items based on some criteria.
-This is easier to internalize, deliver to maximizing retention among students.
-Moreover, there is going to be better chance of overall engagement
+This is easier to internalize and deliver to maximize retention among students.
+Moreover, there is going to be _better_ chance of overall engagement.

 |Intent | Method / Operation | Description
 |:-------|:--------------|:------------|